Project Management

 3.7

-Pricing: Subscription
+Pricing Subscription

-Best for: Teams and professionals
+Best for Teams and professionals

-PDWare screenshot
+PDWare project management platform interface screenshot

-Last updated: February 2026
+Last updated: March 2026

 Most project portfolio management tools treat resource management as an afterthought: a tab you check after the project plan is done.
 PDWare flips that.
 Their flagship product, ResourceFirst, puts resource capacity planning at the center of portfolio decisions.
 The question isn't "what projects should we do?" but "given our people, what projects can we actually do?"